Blog » Scuba Diving Articles » Dive Skills » 10 Tips To Horizontal Hover When Scuba Diving

 10 Tips To Horizontal Hover When Scuba Diving

-In this article, I list ten simple considerations that will enable you to master static horizontal hover when diving.
+In this article, I list ten simple considerations that will enable you to master static horizontal trim hover when diving.

 Fine-tune & confirm your ideal weighting requirements.
 Any surplus weight will mean there is air in your BCD.
 As you attempt to hold trim, this air can migrate in the BCD and cause havoc with your trim.